coverclock/com-diag-vamoose/README.md

 be in C. My productivity in that language has been greatly enhanced by my use of my Diminuto C systems programming library, all or parts of which ships in a handful of commercial products from several different clients.
+It remains to be seen if Go will yield the same kind of success for me.

 ## Repositories